One Month In Bonn And The World’s Your Oyster.

 It has now been a full calendar month that we have been in Bonn, Germany.
-Sure, we haven’t really spent much of our spare time here, most weekends we’ve been overseas, but I figured, because I wrote about our impressions of Bonn after one day here, why not compare it to how things appear after a month?
+Sure, we haven’t really spent much of our spare time here, most weekends we’ve been overseas, but I figured, because I wrote about what we thought of Pondicherry, India after a month, as well as our impressions of Bonn after one day here, why not compare it to how things appear after a month?
 Well, here goes…

 As I mentioned, you can’t buy bedroom slippers here.
 Other things that we’ve tried to purchase with great difficulty:

-Asian food – Anna has been getting cravings for Asian food, but it’s really hard to find the good stuff.
+Asian food — Anna has been getting cravings for Asian food, but it’s really hard to find the good stuff.
 I mentioned in my last post about the terrible, empty Thai restaurant run by Germans that we went to.
 There are plenty of Asian restaurants here, don’t get me wrong, but almost all of them look really bad.
-We did, however, go to a really good Vietnamese restaurant last night called May May and all the staff are Vietnamese.
+We did, however, go to an excellent Vietnamese restaurant last night called May May and all the staff were Vietnamese.
 It was great.
 We also went into a Korean supermarket near our place run by an elderly Korean couple watching a k-pop talent show.
 At least we can get groceries.

-- Shoes my size – I’m now in a country where I’m not as much of a giant and I have small feet for my size (US.
+- Shoes my size — I’m now in a country where I’m not as much of a giant and I have small feet for my size (US.
 12), but I still struggle to get the ones I want in my size.
-There are shoes my size here, but they’re hideous.
+There are shoes that fit me here, but they’re hideous.

 Other observations about Bonn: